1980 Damascus Titan missile explosion: Aftermath

 Livingston died at the hospital, and 21 others in the immediate vicinity of the blast sustained various injuries; Kennedy struggled with respiratory issues from inhaling oxidizer but survived.
 Livingston was posthumously promoted to staff sergeant.
 The entire missile launch complex was destroyed.

-As word of the explosion reached the American public, President Jimmy Carter made a news broadcast reassuring the people of Arkansas that there had been no leakage of radioactive material and that the situation was under control.
+As word of the explosion reached the American public, U.S. President Jimmy Carter made a news broadcast reassuring the people of Arkansas that there had been no leakage of radioactive material and that the situation was under control.
 Arkansas governor Bill Clinton said Air Force officials told him in an official briefing that no nuclear explosion could have occurred inside the silo.
 At daybreak, the Air Force retrieved the warhead, which was returned to the Pantex weapons assembly plant.

 The launch complex was never repaired.
 Pieces of debris were taken away from the 400 acre surrounding the facility, and the site was buried under a mound of gravel, soil, and small concrete debris.
 The land is now under private ownership.
 The site was listed on the National Register of Historic Places on February 18, 2000.

 Even after the cleanup, there was worry among the general public that the warhead could have detonated as a result of the explosion.
 In response, the authorities issued a statement that declared the chances of this occurring were next to impossible, as the W-53 had been fitted with numerous failsafes to ensure that no accidental detonation could ever occur.

 Kennedy, initially praised as a hero, later received an official letter of reprimand for his first entry into the complex, as it later transpired that he had disregarded an order to stay away.

 Popular culture

 A 1988 television film, Disaster at Silo 7, is based on this event.
 In September 2013, Eric Schlosser published a book titled Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety.
-It focused on the explosion, as well as other Broken Arrow incidents during the Cold War.
+It focused on the explosion, as well as other broken arrow incidents during the Cold War.
 A documentary film titled Command and Control from director Robert Kenner, based on Schlosser's book, was released on January 10, 2017.
 The film was broadcast by PBS as part of its American Experience series.
 Jeff Plumb's account of his role in the incident was featured in a 2017 episode of WBEZ's This American Life.